About Suzanne M. White Occupational Therapist

 Short Course: Occupational Therapy: Let’s Get Organized: Improving Time Management Skills in Consumers with Severe Mental Illness and/or Substance Related Disorders at the American Occupational Therapy Association 93rd Annual Conference & Expo.
 San Diego CA, April 25, 2013.

-Suzanne White, MA, OTR/L is a Clinical Associate Professor at SUNY Downstate Medical Center’s Occupational Therapy Program.
+Suzanne White, MA, OTR/L is a retired Clinical Associate Professor at SUNY Downstate Medical Center’s Occupational Therapy Program.
 Her areas of specialization include educating masters’ level students in behavioral health interventions based on occupational therapy principles.
 She has provided fieldwork students to HHC hospitals involved in efforts to integrate sensory modulation in the reduction of restraint and seclusion.

 She has been in practice for over 30 years and is recognized for designing a national Wellness intervention: “OTs Walk with NAMI”.
 She has created a practice-based evidence intervention program for persons with co-occurring disorders in time management and organization: “Occupational Therapy: Let’s Get Organized”.

 Professor White is presently available to provide consultation to aid institutions in building recovery initiatives.
 These broad based initiatives can lead to functionally based outcomes, in keeping with national recovery mandates.

 License to practice Occupational Therapy in New York State